lauraa0055/CYOA/Question-Files/math1.md

-# Current : Math Challenge
+# Current : Math / Logic Challenge
 ---

 ### Look at the image and choose your answer